kurtbuilds/fastmurmur3/README.md

 - [ ] These benchmarks are run on a limited input set and with a limited seed set.
 These more extensive benchmarks need to happen before definitively making the claim that `fastmurmur3` is the fastest non-cryptographic hash function.

+- [ ] I'm not sure if these benchmarks are unfair to the reference C implementation because of linkage (i.e. rust function gets fully inlined, whereas C implementation stays as a separate fn call because of linking algorithm).

-- [ ] Besides speed, these benchmarks could also measure other important hash properties like collision-resistance in comparison to other algorithms (`xxhash`, etc.).
+- [ ] Besides speed, these benchmarks could also measure other hash properties like collision-resistance in comparison to other algorithms (`xxhash`, etc.).

-- [ ] I exclude `FxHash` from the benchmark summary because I don't know if it's been tested for general use beyond the rust compiler.
-If that has been done, and it proves to be general purpose, FxHash could be preferable to `fastmurmur3`.

 - [ ] It'd be nice to have pretty charts of the benchmarks.

+- [ ] I'd like to understand if there's steps I can take to make the benchmarks more reproducible (e.g. setting process priority, failing if it encounters memory contention, etc.)

+- [ ] I'd like to improve the benchmarking readout and abstract it into a better comparison tool.
+Right now, cargo bench and cargo criterion are built for tracking performance of the project over time.
+I'd like to have a better library for comparing performance within a benchmark group.

 # Correctness